bcgov/platform-developer-docs/src/docs/database-and-api-management/high-availability-database-clusters.md

 sort_order: 1
 ---

-# High Availability Database Clusters
+# High availability database clusters

 Your database must be highly available (HA) to run well on the OpenShift Platform.